Rick Rizzs: Broadcast career

-From 1975 to 1980, he handled play-by-play duties for several minor league baseball teams, including the Alexandria Aces, Amarillo Gold Sox, and Memphis Chicks.
-He became the sports director at WBNS in Columbus, Ohio in 1981, where he called Ohio State football and Columbus Clippers baseball games for two seasons.
+In college, Rizzs was an announcer for the Salukis for WCIL-AM as the baseball team played in the 1974 College World Series.
+He also broadcast football and basketball games.
+From 1975 to 1980, Rizzs was a Minor League Baseball radio play-by-play announcer, broadcasting for the Alexandria Aces, Amarillo Gold Sox, and Memphis Chicks.
+With the Gold Sox, he had to broadcast road games from an Amarillo studio, inventing balls and strikes counts and using sound effects to recreate hits and crowd noise.
+In 1981, he became the sports director at WBNS-AM in Columbus, Ohio, in 1981, where he called Ohio State football road games and Columbus Clippers baseball games for two seasons.
 He was named the Ohio Sportscaster of the Year in 1981 by the Ohio Sportscasters Association.